Generic selectors

 Arena do Gremio

-Construction of the Arena do Gremio cost approximately £163 million, with the ground being classed as a category 4 stadium by UEFA.
+The construction of the Arena do Gremio cost approximately £163 million, with the ground being classified as a category 4 stadium by UEFA.
 Photo by Icon Sport.

 The Arena do Gremio, home to the Brazilian football club Gremio, is one of the most modern stadiums on this list, officially opening in 2012.
 The construction of the stadium cost approximately £163 million, and it is designed to accommodate a variety of sports.